FunctionalJerk/FunctionalJerk.github.io/projects/DataMining.md

 # Audio Data Mining

-This project was was part of my bachelor studies in *Music and Media* at *Robert-Schumann-Hochschule Düsseldorf* and was dedicated to the methods for analyzing the speech melodies (F0) that occur in everyday human interaction.
+This project was was part of my bachelor studies in *Music and Media* at *Robert-Schumann-Hochschule Düsseldorf*.
+It was dedicated to the methods for extracting and comparing the *fundamental frequencies[^f0]*, that occur within inconspicuous areas of everyday human interaction.
 The data was sourced in a prior project, which aimed to collect variations of human vocal melodies in interjections.
-This idea was strongly inspired by Gail Jefferson's writings on Conversation Analysis.
+This idea was strongly inspired by Gail Jefferson's writings on *Conversation Analysis and sociolinguistics[^ca]*.

 I first tried the python-library *librosa.pyin[^pyin]*, but ended up using the package *intonation[^inton]* for the *R-programming-language[^cran]* to extract and visualize these melodies.